 Moving Your Towing Website to HTTPS from HTTP

 Is it time to move your towing website to HTTPS?
-If you consider yourself an observant type of person or have spent a decent amount of time online in the last several months, you probably noticed either a green lock or a red hazard sign next to domain names.
+If you consider yourself an observant type of person or have spent a decent amount of time online in the last several months, you probably noticed either a green lock/secure or a red hazard sign/not secure next to domain names.

 What’s the difference?
 Back in October 2017, Google started showing a “Secure” indication for sites that have migrated to HTTPS, compared to a “Not secure” for those still on HTTP–more specifically those that have online forms, such as credit card payment.

 What exactly is HTTPS?
 At its simplest, it’s the Internet’s way of providing users a secure and private online experience while using a website.
 To borrow straight from Google’s definition, HTTPS (Hypertext Transfer Protocol Secure) is an internet communication protocol that protects the integrity and confidentiality of data between the user’s computer and the site.